akarun393/MyScripts/Intune/WindowsAutopilot.md

 * After entering the correct credentials, you will be met by the Entra ID sign-in workflow.
 * Then, enrollment starts, and all your configuration items, policies, certificates, and applications are applied to your physical endpoint device.
 * As soon as this phase is completed, the user can see the desktop.
+* Windows Autopilot data is stored within the European Union (EU), and not in the region where your Entra ID tenant is located.
+* It is not customer data that is stored, but business data, which enables Microsoft to provide the Windows Autopilot service, and customers can always opt out of the Windows Autopilot service.
 </small>

 ## Uploading the hardware ID to Windows Autopilot